 - Establish accreditation standards;

-- Evaluate compliance with the standards;
+- Evaluate compliance with these standards;

-- Recognize programs which demonstrate compliance; and
+- Recognize programs that demonstrate compliance;

 - Serve as a resource on quality certification.